Australian Opal Freeform Cabochon no.11 media thumbnails

 How play of color forms in opal

-Opal's play of color is an optical phenomenon of diffraction, not pigmentation.
-The internal structure of quality opal is formed by hydrated silica spheres — between 0.15 and 0.30 micrometers in diameter — arranged in regular layers that act as a three-dimensional diffraction grating.
-When white light passes through these layers, each wavelength is diffracted at a different angle: the visible result is the palette of colors that changes with movement.
-The size of the spheres determines which colors dominate — larger ones diffract towards red and orange; smaller ones, towards blue and violet.
-Opals with a blue-green dominance, like this cabochon, contain spheres of intermediate size with great uniformity of arrangement.
+The play of color in opal is an optical phenomenon caused by diffraction, not by pigmentation.
+The internal structure of quality opal is made of hydrated silica spheres — between 0.15 and 0.30 micrometers in diameter — arranged in regular layers that act as a three-dimensional diffraction grating.

-• Bezel setting (925 silver or other precious metals) — Mohs hardness of 5.5–6.5 needs side protection; the closed bezel encloses the edge and eliminates the risk of chipping in daily wear.
-Ideal for a minimalist pendant or solitaire earring.
+• Bezel setting (925 silver or other precious metals) — a hardness of 5.5–6.5 Mohs requires side protection; the bezel setting encloses the edge and eliminates the risk of chipping during daily wear.

-• Pendant with custom silver mounting — the small size (8.70 mm long) works well as a delicate pendant or an earring.
-The mounting is custom-made to the stone's free silhouette.
+• Pendant with custom silver mounting — the small size (8.70 mm long) works well as a delicate pendant or as an earring.

 Australian opal in lapidary tradition